mounicanaidu/Data-Science-Portfolio/README.md

 # Data Science Portfolio

-Respository consisting of projects completed by me for self learning.
+Respository consisting of projects completed for self learning.
 All of my projects are done using Jupyter Notebook in Python 3.

 ## Content